In anticipation of the

-Copyright Designs and Patents Act 1988, Universities UK and GuildHE established a standing Copyright Working Group (CWG) responsible for all copyright matters that have implications for the higher education sector.
-It is responsible for negotiating copyright licences on behalf of the sector if they are considered to be in the best interests of the sector.
+Copyright Designs and Patents Act 1988, Universities UK and GuildHE established a copyright working group, now called the Copyright Negotiating and Advisory Committee (CNAC), responsible for all copyright matters that have implications for the higher education sector.
+It negotiates copyright licences on behalf of the sector if they are considered to be in the best interests of the sector.
 This includes monitoring their implementation, and raising issues with licensing bodies about any new products or services that they may wish to initiate that are related to copyright and likely to affect the sector.

-Mr David Anderson-Evans (Universities UK)
+Mr David Anderson-Evans (Chair)

 Mr Chris Morrison (University of Kent)

 Professor Sol Picciotto (corresponding member)

-Ritchie (Brunel University London)
+Ms Monique Ritchie (Brunel University London)

-Mr Neil Sprunt (The University of Manchester)
+Mr Neil Sprunt (University of Manchester)

 Ms Kate Vasili (Middlesex University)

-Weedon (University of Strathclyde)
+Mr Ralph Weedon (University of Strathclyde)